-How to Run a Criminal Background Check on Yourself (Avoid The #1 Mistake)
+How To Run a Criminal Background Check on Yourself (Avoid The #1 Mistake)

-Background check repair icon.Written by Background Check Repair
+Written by Background Check Repair

-Background Checks | April 24, 2023
+Background Checks | May 8, 2024

 Knowing how to run a background check on yourself is not only important to see what is on your record, but also to make sure everything is factual and up to date.
-It is not uncommon to find criminal records that have been filed wrong, or even criminal records that aren’t yours at all.
+It is not uncommon to find criminal records that have been filed wrong or even criminal records that aren’t yours at all.

 Since almost all criminal history data is manually entered into databases by various government agencies, it’s not unheard of for mistakes and inaccuracies to appear.
 But, anyone can make sure that doesn’t happen to them by conducting their own background search first, both at the local level and the federal background check level.

-Avoid the #1 Mistake: Identify the Level of Background Check to Run
+Avoid the #1 Mistake: Identify the Level of Background Check To Run

 For example, it can be a big mistake for a person to run a criminal background check using only a name-based search (also called a level 1 background check), since an employer may use a more comprehensive check, such as a level 2 background check.

-Throughout the United States, level 1 background checks (like the local searches explained below) are conducted through a name-based or local search, which only screens records for the state where the check is conducted.
+Throughout the United States, level 1 background screenings (like the local searches explained below) are conducted through a name-based or local search, which only screens records for the state where the check is conducted.
 Level 1 checks will reveal both state and local employment and criminal records, including misdemeanors, felonies, and other infractions.
 If a level 1 check requires submitting a social security number, it may also verify past employers.
 However, this type of check will not reveal crimes committed out of the state where the screening was run, as a result, a level 1 check’s scope is limited.1

 However, when learning how to run a criminal background check on yourself, using a detailed process that utilizes the same searches a potential employer or landlord will employ can ensure that the results are exhaustive.